GoogleCloudPlatform/community/tutorials/appengine-serve-machine-learning-model/index.md

   `modelserve-predict` increments by 1, and each project is limited to 1000 calls per minute with the configuration above.

-  You can manage quotes for individual projects on the [Cloud Endpoints console][endpoints].
+  You can manage quotas for individual projects on the [Cloud Endpoints console][endpoints].
 For more information on configuring the quota, see the [documentation][quota_docs].